The Riley Park Farmers Market is a year-round weekly market that takes place by Vancouver’s Nat Bailey Stadium near Queen Elizabeth Park on Saturdays.

 The Riley Park Summer Farmers Market happens at Riley Park at 50 East 30th Avenue which is just across the street from Nat Bailey Stadium.

-The market runs at its summer location at the park between the end of April and the end of October.
+The market runs at its summer location at the park between the beginning of May and the end of October.
 During the rest of the year (when it’s not the Vancouver Canadians‘ baseball season) it also sets up across the street outside Nat Bailey Stadium.

 Winter Market Location